moul/doc.cloud.online.net/scaleway/documentation/api/content/api_general.md

 ## Error

-Scaleway uses conventional HTTP response codes to indicate success or failure of an API request.
-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a charge failed, etc.), and codes in the 5xx range indicate an error with Scaleway's servers.
+HyperScale uses conventional HTTP response codes to indicate success or failure of an API request.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, a charge failed, etc.), and codes in the 5xx range indicate an error with HyperScale's servers.

 ### HTTP Status Code Summary